Ali Abdullah Ahmed: Hunger strike and forced feeding

-At its height more than 100 detainees participated in this hunger strike in 2005.
-The Department of Defense's position was that detainees did not have the right to refuse medical treatment and had the guards force feed them.
+At its height more than 100 Guantanamo detainees participated in this hunger strike in 2005.
+The Department of Defense's position was that detainees did not have the right to refuse medical treatment and had the guards force-feed them.

 Approximately three dozen detainees were participating in the hunger strike in January 2006, when the DOD instituted a new measure—the use of "restraint chairs".
 Detainees were strapped immobile in the restraint chairs during the force-feeding, and for a period of time afterward.
 DOD said this was done to ensure that the detainees could not induce vomiting and void the force-fed formula before digestion began.
-Detainees claimed that the force-feeding caused extremely painful cramps, and that they restrained for hours, even if they soiled themselves.
+Detainees claimed that the force-feeding caused extremely painful cramps, and that they were kept restrained for hours, even if they soiled themselves.
 DOD said their policy authorized restraining the detainees immobile for only 45 minutes following the end of the force-feeding.

 All but four of the hunger strikers ended their hunger strike a few days after the initiation of the use of the restraint chair in January 2006.
 The Washington Post reported that Ahmed continued his hunger strike from late 2005 to May 2006.